-What becomes of the beautiful statues of Lord Ganesh once the Ganesh Chaturthi festival is over?
-They're placed in a body of water and left to disintegrate in a process called visarjan (immersion).
-In Mumbai alone, more than 150,000 statues are immersed each year!
-Find out when and where it happens in this Mumbai Ganesh visarjan guide.
+Once the Ganesh Chaturthi festival is over in Mumbai, the beautiful statues of Lord Ganesh that were created for the event are placed in a body of water and left to disintegrate in a process called visarjan (immersion).
+In Mumbai alone, more than 150,000 statues are immersed each year.
+Read on to discover how and where to see this iconic event.

-- Gauri Visarjan -- September 17, 2018.
-Gauri idols, commonly taken home on Gauri Avahan (on September 15, 2018) and worshiped along with Lord Ganesh in Maharashtra, will be immersed on this day.
+Gauri idols—commonly taken home on Gauri Avahan (September 12, 2021) and worshiped along with Lord Ganesh in Maharashtra—will be immersed on Gauri Visarjan.
 Goddess Gauri is another name for Goddess Parvati, the mother of Lord Ganesh.

 Visarjan Locations and Vantage Points

 If you want to see the largest and most famous Ganesh statues, you'll need to head to Girgaum (Girgaon) Chowpatty on Marine Drive in South Mumbai.
 It's a good idea to stay at a hotel in the area, so you don't have to go far to get back to your room.
 The roads become jammed with people and vehicles, and you'll find it hard to move!
 These hotels near Girgaum Chowpatty are recommended.
 Juhu Beach in Mumbai's western suburbs is another popular place of immersion (here are the best hotels on Juhu beach), as too is Versova Beach.
 Additionally, Powai Lake in Mumbai's central suburbs receives a lot of smaller states that are immersed by families before Anant Chaturdashi.